reverseame/similarity-unrelocated-module/README.md

 # Similarity Unrelocated Module - Volatility Plugin

-`sum` for Volatility 2.7 undoes modifications done by relocation process on modules (namely, .exe, or .dll) in memory dumps.
-Then it yields a Similarity Digest for each page of unrelocated modules.
+`sum` for Volatility 2.7 undoes modifications done by relocation process on modules (namely, processes of .exe and .dll files) contained in memory dumps.
+Then it yields a Similarity Digest for each memory page of unrelocated modules.

 This plugin implements two de-relocation methods:
-- **Guided De-relocaion** uses the `.reloc` section, when it is recoverable from dump, to identify the bytes affected by relocation and de-relocate them.
+- **Guided De-relocation** uses the `.reloc` section, when it is recoverable from the module dump, to identify the bytes affected by relocation and then de-relocate them.
-- **Linear Sweep De-relocation** identifies the PE structures and known patterns of structures before uses a linear sweep disassembler to find instructions affected by relocation and de-relocate all affected bytes.
+- **Linear Sweep De-relocation** first identifies the fields in the PE header and well-known patterns of structures.
+Then it uses a linear sweep disassembler to find instructions affected by relocation and de-relocate all affected bytes.

 A Similarity Digest Algorithm (also known as approximate matching algorithm) identifies similarities between digital artifacts.
-In particular, the algorithm outputs a digest which depends on the input data, and can then be compared with other digests.
+In particular, the algorithm outputs a digest that can then be compared with other digests, obtaining a similarity score (which normally ranges from 0 to 100).

-The algorrithms include in the plugin are `dcfldd`, `ssdeep`, `SDhash`, and `TLSH`
+At the moment of this writing, the algorithms included in this plugin are `dcfldd`, `ssdeep`, `SDhash`, and `TLSH`

 ## Installation